Alaska 1964 Earthquake Pictures -

 Many of our favorite stores and shops were so badly damaged, that parts of Anchorage looked like a strange ghost town.

-Homes and yards left shattered
+Homes and yards left shattered, a dark reminder of the quake

 The banner over 4th Avenue in Anchorage was there to promote a play called "Our Town".